olar785/A-validated-protocol-for-benthic-monitoring-of-New-Zealand-s-fish-farms-using-environmental-DNA/README.md

 # Bioinformatics-pipeline|NZ-fish-farm-eDNA-monitoring
-Bioinformatics pipeline of the project 'A validated protocol for benthic monitoring of New Zealand’s fish farms using environmental DNA'
+This repositery contains the bioinformatics pipeline of the project 'A validated protocol for benthic monitoring of New Zealand’s fish farms using environmental DNA'.